What Happens After Immediate Jeopardy Citation?

 What should I do if an incident occurs that I think could potentially be cited as an Immediate Jeopardy?

-When you take into account the potential severity of penalties that come with Immediate Jeopardy, the best thing you can do is fix the problem in short order.
+When you take into account the potential severity of penalties that come after Immediate Jeopardy Citation, the best thing you can do is fix the problem in short order.
 Fixing the problem puts you in the position to qualify the deficiency for past noncompliance, which essentially means that your facility corrected the noncompliance and is currently operating under compliance; the facility would then not be required to submit a Plan of Correction (POC) in cases of past noncompliance.

 What is an Immediate Jeopardy Removal Plan?

-A removal plan is required by CMS.
+A removal plan after Immediate Jeopardy Citation is required by CMS.
 It identifies all actions the entity will take to immediately address the noncompliance that has resulted in the Immediate Jeopardy by detailing how your facility will keep recipients safe and free from serious harm or death caused by the noncompliance.

 Your removal plan must: